arcebri1/Project-1/README.md

 - - -

-We analyzed pre-covid death data and 2020 death data within the US in order to analyse the effects of the COVID-19 pandemic towards the US.
+We analyzed pre-covid death data and 2020 death data within the US in order to analyze the effects of the COVID-19 pandemic towards the US.

 - - -